citp/privacy-policy-historical/u/us/usa/usamp.com.md

-> *The following text is extracted and transformed from the usamp.com privacy policy that was archived on 2013-11-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131102203148id_/http%3A//www.usamp.com/policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the usamp.com privacy policy that was archived on 2014-04-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140402095459id_/http%3A//www.usamp.com/privacyPolicy.html) for the most accurate reproduction.*

-# Privacy Policy | uSamp
+# Online Market Research | Global Market Research Panel | uSamp

-## Privacy Policy

 Thank you for your interest in the online surveys and solutions offered on the website www.usamp.com (the "Website") owned, operated, licensed or controlled by uSamp (United Sample, Inc.) (collectively "United Sample," "we," "our", or "us").

 We respect our users' ("users", "you" or "your") privacy.
 This privacy policy, effective January 2, 2010 applies to all users of the Website including members of survey panels created, maintained, and/or operated by United Sample and non-panel members participating in surveys offered, provided, hosted, or administered by United Sample.
 This privacy policy shall also apply to information collected by us through websites we maintain for our customers to the extent such website is under our control.
 We want to share with you how information that we receive or collect from you is processed, disclosed and used.
 By using the Website, you acknowledge your consent to this Privacy Policy.
 If you do not agree with the terms, do not use the Website.

-## What information do we collect?
+### What information do we collect?
 When?

 For the purposes of this Privacy Policy, "Personal Information" or "Personally Identifiable Information" shall mean any information that can identify or locate an individual, including, without limitation, an individuals' first and last name, residential address, email address, telephone number, race, age, gender and date of birth and "Demographic Information" shall mean demographic information including, without limitation, income, disabilities, educational attainment, home ownership, employment status, hobbies, interests, product ownership and location.